Are you looking for a general practice career in New Zealand?

 Our consulting rooms are bright and airy

-Our practice is one of the higher achievers in the Invercargill area with excellent vaccination and cervical smear rates as well as Ministry of Health targets.
+Our practice has been one of the higher achievers in the Invercargill area with excellent vaccination and cervical smear rates as well as meeting Ministry of Health targets.

 Afterhours is covered by the Invercargill Urgent Doctor Service, a GP cooperative.

 New Zealand has a primary care health system that is internationally regarded as delivering quality care and outcomes at relatively low cost.
 Care is funded via a capitated amount for each enrolled patient, and co-payments with little involvement of insurance companies.
 Our system is not perfect but internationally compares well, delivering quality care outcomes.

 We envisage a negotiated pathway to shared ownership of the business in the medium term.

 Income is performance based.
 The first years remuneration package will contain a negotiated guaranteed minimum.